terence-yeung/spotify/README.md

 I have found this to be an effective way to put together a custom playlist containing great recommendations in a very short amount of time!
 Please feel free to check out the full code and generated playlist below.
 </p>

+## Notes

+The program was built with Python 3.9 using Visual Studio Code in a Conda environment.
+The Spotipy Python library was used - "a lightweight Python library for the Spotify Web API".

 ## Links

 - [Full Code](https://github.com/terence-yeung/spotify/blob/main/spotify.py)